Cray-HPE/docs-csm/upgrade/0.9/README.md

 <a name="run-validation-checks-pre-upgrade"></a>
 ## Run Validation Checks (Pre-Upgrade)

 It is important to first verify a healthy starting state.
 To do this, run the [CSM validation checks](../../008-CSM-VALIDATION.md).
-If any problems are found, correct them before proceeding.
+If any problems are found, correct them and verify the appropriate validation checks before proceeding.

 <a name="update-customizations"></a>